-4 INCOME FROM UNIT FUND
+4 INCOME FROM UNIT FUNDS

-Income from the unit fund was derived from the changes in fair value of units held by the GAT and reflects both realised and unrealised gains and losses.
+Income from unit funds was derived from the changes in fair value of units held by the GAT and reflects both realised and unrealised gains and losses.
 The income stated is net of expenses (including investment management and custodial fees) directly related to investment activities.

-2019 (\$000) 2018 (\$000)

-Cash Unit Fund 557 595

-Income from unit fund 557 595
+2020 (\$000) 2019 (\$000) Cash Unit Fund Income from unit funds 557 557

-Income from the unit fund is received tax paid.
+The income from unit funds is received tax paid.